by-jp/www.byjp.me/content/notes/twitter/24021425845/index.md

 - imported
 - from-twitter
 ---
-"14.2 Professional political satirists and humorists are exempt from the ban on offensive or mean-spirited commentary" haha\!
+"14.2 Professional political satirists and humorists are exempt from the ban on offensive or mean-spirited commentary" haha!